KwatME/kwat/posts/Psychiatric/Mood Disorders/index.md

 - Mixed (having low and high featuers at the same time)
 - Repid cycling (4 or more episodes per year)

+Bipolar disorders start in teens and early 20s.
 Untreated bipolar disorder can lead to social, emotional and financial problems as well as substance abuse and suicide.
-Early diagnosis and early treatment offer a good chance for a full and productive life.
+Early diagnosis and early treatment offer a good chance for a productive life.
 Finally bipolar disorders are associated with high cognitive functions.
 ![](image/elon.png)